att/rcloud/README-dev.md

    This will place all external zig build dependencies in the directory `zig/cache/p`, which will be included in the distribution tarball.

-   Building rcloud will also add an `assets` directory to `zig-out`.
+   Building will also add an `assets` directory to `zig-out`, which contains the third-party R package dependency sources.

-2. Run `zig/zig build --global-cache-dir zig/cache dist-fat -Dassets=zig-out/assets`.
-This will
+2. Run `zig/zig build --global-cache-dir zig/cache dist-fat
-   generate a tarball `rcloud-full-{version}.tar.gz` in `zig-out`.
+   -Dassets=zig-out/assets`, referring to the cache directory and the assets directory.
+This will generate a tarball `rcloud-full-{version}.tar.gz` in `zig-out`.
 1. Transfer the file to another machine and extract it there.
 1. From the root of the source directory, if necessary, run `zig/download.sh 0.14.0` on the target machine to fetch the `zig` binary for the target platform.
-1. Run `zig/zig build --global-cache-dir zig/cache -Dassets=zig-out/assets` to build without a network.
+1. Run `zig/zig build --global-cache-dir zig/cache
+   -Dassets=zig-out/assets` to build without a network.

 Note that you will need Zig (as well as all system requirements) on the offline machine since you are still building from source.
-Simply packing the zig/ directory and unpacking it on the other machine is sufficient to have a working Zig installation.
+Simply packing the `zig/` directory and unpacking it on the other machine is sufficient to have a working Zig installation.
+Note that if you follow the above steps, the contents of the `zig/cache` directory will be in the `rcloud-full` tarball, so you can exclude it if you are copying the `zig/` directory in order to install Zig on the offline machine.

 ## Preparing a source distribution (thin)